If I Told You

 Finally, his wish came to fruition, with a nudge from a pal.
 “I get a phone call from (Lady Antebellum’s) Charles Kelley, who’s probably my best friend in the business.
 He goes, ‘I was just listening to this record, and you’ve got to cut it.’
 I said, ‘Dude, I’ve been planning on cutting that since I came to Nashville!’
 He said, ‘I’ll cut it with you!’
 He and I started talking one day, and we were like, let’s get Luke (Bryan)!
 And Luke, Charles and Jason Aldean are pretty tight, so finally it was: Let’s get Jason on this and just make it a big ole party.”

-Rucker actually doesn’t need a lot of help in getting a party started, as anyone who’s seen him on tour can attest.
+Rucker actually doesn’t need a lot of help in getting people on their feet singing along, as anyone who’s seen him on tour can attest.
 Over the course of the 10 years since he signed a country recording contract, he’s turned into one of the genre’s most reliable hitmakers as well as concert attractions.
 The transition from rock into country, and from Hootie into a solo career, proceeded so seamlessly that it’s difficult to even recall the slight skepticism that awaited him when he announced he was making that shift.
 Of course, as it turned out, it’s hard to accuse anybody as quintessentially Carolinian as Rucker of being a carpetbagger, even if he had been one of the world’s biggest rock stars before crossing formats.

 Now, he’s as accepted a part of the country firmament as if Music Row had been the very first stop on his journey.
 If F. Scott Fitzgerald had lived to see it, he’d have to retract that maxim about there being no second acts in American lives.
 Rucker’s spectacular second act is making anything that happened before intermission seem like a dim memory.